A Result Is Called Statistically Significant When

 It's crucial to distinguish between statistical significance and practical significance.
 Statistical significance only indicates that a result is unlikely to have occurred by chance, while practical significance refers to whether the result is meaningful or important in the real world.

 A study might find a statistically significant effect that is so small that it has no practical value.
-For example, a drug might lower blood pressure by a tiny amount that is statistically significant but not clinically relevant.
+As an example, a drug might lower blood pressure by a tiny amount that is statistically significant but not clinically relevant.
 Conversely, a result might be practically significant but not statistically significant, especially if the sample size is small.

 Examples of Statistical Significance